Nicholas Mangione: Philanthropy

 Nicholas Mangione and his family had close ties with the Greater Baltimore Medical Center, which has a ward named in honor of Mangione, and where all of his descendants have been born since 1938.

 Mangione and his wife were also members of the board of trustees of Loyola University Maryland and major benefactors to the school, being major donors for the acquisition of the school's copy of The Saint John's Bible and the university fitness and aquatic center.

 Personal life and death

-Mangione had 10 children with his wife, Mary, six of whom graduated from Loyola University Maryland in Baltimore.
-As of December 2024, he had 37 grandchildren, including Nino Mangione, a member of the Maryland House of Delegates representing northern Baltimore County, and Luigi Mangione, who was arrested in December 2024 and charged with first-degree murder in connection with the killing of Brian Thompson, the CEO of UnitedHealthcare.
+Mangione had 10 children with his wife, Mary (1930–2023), six of whom graduated from Loyola University Maryland in Baltimore.
+As of December 2024, he had 37 grandchildren, including Nino Mangione, a member of the Maryland House of Delegates representing northern Baltimore County; Luigi Mangione, who was arrested in December 2024 and charged with first-degree murder in connection with the killing of Brian Thompson, the CEO of UnitedHealthcare; and professional soccer player Peter Mangione.

 Mangione died on November 2, 2008, at the Greater Baltimore Medical Center in Towson, Maryland, after suffering a stroke.
 He was 83 years old.
 His wife, Mary, died in 2023.